ArjunNair/Zero-Emulator/docs/porting-status.md

   Spectrum keyboard window (original photo, keyword typer).
 Verified by headless UI tests with screenshots.
 The menu is a single NativeMenu tree: macOS shows it in the system menu bar (with About and Options in the application menu), Windows and Linux draw it in the window via NativeMenuBar.
+  The UI theme is selectable in Options > Appearance: Fluent (default), Semi, Simple or Classic (Windows 95 chrome).
+A theme is installed at start-up by `Styles/ThemeCatalog.cs`; it cannot be swapped under open windows, because replacing it leaves existing controls without templates, so the setting takes effect on restart. `ZERO_THEME` overrides it for tests and tooling.
+Classic has no stable Avalonia 12 release yet, so it is pinned to `12.0.1-beta1`.
-  On macOS a style layer (`Styles/MacStyles.axaml`, applied only there) gives dialogs Mac conventions: system font at 13 pt, compact rounded controls, small check boxes, segmented tabs, accent default buttons; the theme follows the system light/dark appearance.
+  On macOS a style layer (`Styles/MacStyles.axaml`, applied only to Fluent) gives dialogs Mac conventions: system font at 13 pt, compact rounded controls, small check boxes, segmented tabs, accent default buttons; the theme follows the system light/dark appearance.
 Avalonia draws its own controls, so this is convention, not native widgets.
 Missing: file associations (packaging-level).